datasektionen/bawang-content/namnder/Talmanspresidiet/body_en.md

-# Speakers’ Presidium
+# Speakers' Presidium

-The Speaker's Bureau is tasked with organizing the SM and VM held during the year.
-The Speaker's Bureau consists of 6 Speakers, Deputy Speakers, and Secretary.
+The Speakers' Presidium is tasked with organizing the SM and VM held during the year.
+The Speakers' Presidium consists of The Speaker, Vice Speaker, and Secretary.

 ## Section meetings (SM) and Electoral meetings (VM)